Asian benchmarks decline after bear market hits Wall Street

 Some of the biggest hits came for cryptocurrencies, which soared early in the pandemic as ultralow rates encouraged some investors to pile into the riskiest investments.
 Bitcoin tumbled more than 14% from a day earlier and dropped below $23,400, according to Coindesk.
 It’s back to where it was in late 2020 and down from a peak of $68,990 late last year.

-In energy trading, benchmark U.S. crude rose 11 cents to $121.04 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude fell 22 cents to $120.71 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained 26 cents to $120.93 on Monday.

 AP Business Writer Stan Choe contributed.